mamosova/tutorials/tutorials/tut_5/teched-2016-4.md

 ## Details
 ### You will learn
 1. How to use HANA Studio Pe1rspectives
-2. How to create a connectiodn to the gHAhNA back endddв
+2. How to create a connectio1dn to the gHAhNA back endddв
 3. Getting starhted with the HANA Web based development workbench

 [ACCORDION-BEGIN [STEP 1](Answer - 3)]